18F/handbook/_pages/welcome-to-TTS/classes/gsa-internal-tools.md

   </li>
   <li>BookIT! can remember your office location so you won't have to scroll through drop-down menus every time you need to reserve a meeting room.
 To save your office location settings, go to <code>Profile → View Your Profile → Edit Profile.</code>   </li>
   <li>BookIT! also allows you to add &ldquo;delegates,&rdquo; or people who can book rooms and/or check in on your behalf.
 To do that, go to <code>Profile → View Your Profile → Delegates → Edit Profile</code>.</li>
   <li>Some employees have expressed difficulty in logging into BookIT!
-If you&rsquo;re having difficulty, try bookmarking <a href="https://bookit.gsa.gov/mobile/auth/spnego/spnegoLogin.jsp">the BookIT! login page</a>.
+If you're having difficulty, try bookmarking <a href="https://bookit.gsa.gov/mobile/auth/spnego/spnegoLogin.jsp">the BookIT! login page</a>.
 It should immediately ask for your ENT password.
 In DC, you can also email <a href="mailto:1800ftenantsupport@gsa.gov">1800tenantsupport@gsa.gov</a> and ask to be added to the 18F org they should be able to add you to the list in a day.</li>
  </ul>

 ## Employee Express

 [Employee Express](https://www.employeeexpress.gov/) is used to view your paystub, change your withholdings, change your health insurance plan, and change your address.

-If you&rsquo;re new to GSA, it&rsquo;ll take a few weeks for IT to set up your account.
+If you're new to GSA, it'll take a few weeks for IT to set up your account.
 (You should have access after your first paycheck.)
 You’ll receive a `Welcome to Employee Express` email with a security code.

 1. You **must** click the first link first to activate your account.
 2. Sign in with your temporary ID number (last five digits of your social security number).